Mortgages for Young People

 Government schemes you could use

-If you’re keen to buy a house at 18, 19 or in your early 20s, you’ll need to understand the market and what government mortgage schemes there might be available to help young people buy a property.
+If you’re keen to buy a house at 18, 19 or in your early 20s, you’ll need to understand the market and what government mortgage schemes might be available to help young people buy a property.

-The schemes below are aimed at all first time buyers but may be particularly useful for young people buying their first homes as they are all designed to make getting on the property ladder more affordable.
+The schemes below are aimed at all first-time buyers but may be particularly useful for young people buying their first homes, as they are all designed to make getting on the property ladder more affordable.

 Shared ownership